gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 The case is gorgeous but is of subpar quality.
 The corner plastic clasps securing the tablet in the case have already started falling apart for me, and I came across more reports on the Boox subreddit with similar problems.
 I'll be getting a third party case.

+Update (May 2022): My case is now completely bust.
+Another corner broke on the case.
+I'm getting a third party case from Etsy.

 ### Display